ricsanfre/pi-cluster/docs/_docs/tracing.md

 See [Loki data source - derived Fields](https://grafana.com/docs/grafana/latest/datasources/loki/#derived-fields).

-In order to automatically detect traceID from Traefik logs following configuration need to be provided to kube-prometheus-stack.

 This can be done automatically when installing kube-prometheus-stack providing the following helm chart configuration:

 ```yml